trujunzhang/App-1.4.26-2-fixed/contributingGuides/APPLE_GOOGLE_SIGNIN.md

 1. [Google stopped allowing its sign-in page to render inside embedded browser frameworks](https://security.googleblog.com/2019/04/better-protection-against-man-in-middle.html) such as Electron.
 This means we can't open the sign-in flow inside the an Electron window.
 However, opening the sign-in form in the user's default web browser did work.
 2. On the other hand, opening the Sign in with Apple form in the user's default browser instead of Electron does _not_ work, and renders an Apple page with an empty body instead of the sign-in form.

 We decided to instead redirect the user to a dedicated page in the web app to sign in.
 Apple and Google each have their own routes, `/sign-in-with-apple` and `/sign-in-with-google`, where the user is shown another button to click to start the sign-in process on web (since it shows a pop-up, the user must click the button directly, otherwise the pop-up would be blocked).
-After signing in, the user will be shown a deep link prompt in the browser to open the desktop app, where they will be signed in using a short-lived token from the Ieatta API.
+After signing in, the user will be shown a deep link prompt in the browser to open the desktop app, where they will be signed in using a short-lived token from the Expensify API.

-Due to Ieatta's expectation that a user will be using the same account on web and desktop, we do not go through this process if the user was already signed in, but instead the web app prompts the user to go back to desktop again, which will also sign them in on the desktop app.
+Due to Expensify's expectation that a user will be using the same account on web and desktop, we do not go through this process if the user was already signed in, but instead the web app prompts the user to go back to desktop again, which will also sign them in on the desktop app.

 ## Additional design constraints